Satchidananda Panda: Melanopsin and ambient blue‑light signaling

 Panda’s early work on melanopsin contributed to understanding the mechanisms underlying non‑image‑forming light perception.
 His team identified melanopsin, a blue light–sensitive photopigment expressed in intrinsically photosensitive retinal ganglion cells, as contributing to conveying ambient light information to the brain’s master clock in the suprachiasmatic nucleus.
 This research contributed to clarifying how light cues synchronize circadian rhythms and regulate sleep–wake cycles, hormone secretion, and physiological timing.
 The findings were cited in research into light therapy for insomnia, ADHD, migraines, and other disorders, and informed public‑health guidelines aimed at reducing night‑time blue‑light exposure.

 Time-restricted eating

 Panda’s research on time-restricted eating (TRE) demonstrated that limiting food consumption to a consistent 8–12‑hour window without reducing total calories prevented obesity, improved glucose regulation, and mitigated metabolic disorders in mice.
 Follow‑up clinical studies showed that eating within a 10‑hour window improved weight, abdominal fat, blood pressure, and glycemic control in individuals with metabolic syndrome.
 These findings contributed to the popularity of TRE as a lifestyle intervention for obesity and diabetes and focused on the importance of meal timing in metabolic homeostasis.

+Allegations of sexual misconduct

+In July 2026, Science reported that Panda intended to resign from the Salk Institute effective August 13, 2026, following an independent investigation into allegations of sexual misconduct.
+Panda denied the allegations.
+The institute confirmed that it had conducted an independent investigation after a research assistant raised "workplace concerns", but declined to disclose the nature of the allegations, the investigation's findings, or its outcome.
+Science reported that some current and former employees were concerned that allowing Panda to resign without publicly disclosing the investigation could allow him to move to another institution without colleagues being aware of previous concerns about his conduct.
+Science also reported that, according to a source with knowledge of the matter, Salk had previously investigated Panda over separate allegations of sexual misconduct and had taken disciplinary action.